MERIDIAN ARTS ENSEMBLE

 In 2020, Matthew completed an album titled “In Memoriam” in fulfillment of his doctoral research.
 This collection of works consists of compositions written for trumpet and piano in memoriam of an iconic musical composer, family, or idea.
 “In Memoriam” features debut recorded works by Bruce Broughton, Kyle David Frost, Mirosław Gąsieniec, Edward Gregson, and James Stephenson, and is available on all music platforms.

+Matthew is a Yamaha endorsed Performing Artist and Clinician and performs exclusively on Toshi mouthpieces.
 He resides in Middleton, WI with his wife, Beth and their two boys, Elliot and Benji.

 highlights